ChristosGkovaris/The-Racing-Game/README.md

 # The Racing Game
-Welcome to the "The Racing Game" repository, a competitive simulation where players and computer-controlled racers compete on a dynamic track using different vehicle types, each with unique characteristics.
+Welcome to the "The Racing Game" repository.
+This repository contains a competitive simulation where players and computer-controlled racers compete on a dynamic track using different vehicle types, each with unique characteristics.
 This project was implemented during the second semester, in the course MYY205 of the curriculum of the University of Ioannina.
 The final grade of the project is 110 out of 100.

-## Game Instructions
+## Instructions
 - Objective: Be the first racer to complete the track with the shortest total time.
 - How to Play: The race takes place on a track composed of multiple segments, each with a different road type (paved road, dirt road, or rocky road).
 Players can choose between three vehicle types: **Motorbike**, **Car**, or **Jeep**, each with unique fuel consumption factors based on the road type.
 Each segment of the